ash2shukla/GIS_API/README.md

-1. Please first an instance of PostgreSQL with PostGIS.
+1. Please first instantiate PostgreSQL with PostGIS.
 (Preferably Docker container of mdillon/postgis)

 2. Paste the DB URI in config.json